ijoijo/xhsi-docker/Readme.md

 ### Pre-requisites

-Have x-plane flight simulator running on the same network as the docker host, with XHSI plugins installed and up&running.
+Have X-Plane flight simulator running on the same network as the docker host, with XHSI plugins installed and up&running.

 Have a X server running, as XHSI application requires X11 for the  display on Linux.

 ### Docker Instructions